Pretty good fractional revival on abelian Cayley graphs: PGFR on some classes of circulant graphs

+From Corollary~\ref{PGFR on circulant graphs}, Corollary~\ref{Not PGST on circulant graphs} and Lemma~\ref{Not FR on circulant graphs}, for a suitably chosen $n$ and a subset $S$ of ${\mathbb{Z}}_n$, we see that $\mathrm{Cay}({\mathbb{Z}}_n, S)$ is an infinite family of circulant graphs exhibiting PGFR that fails to exhibit PGST and FR.
 Now we present some necessary conditions for some families of circulant graphs exhibiting PGFR.
 Chan et al.~\cite{PGFR Adjacency} proved the following lemma which gives some cycles not exhibiting PGFR. \begin{lema}\emph{\cite{PGFR Adjacency}} A cycle on $n$ vertices does not exhibit PGFR if $n$ is divisible by $2pq$, for some distinct odd primes $p$ and $q$. \end{lema} We generalize Lemma~\ref{PGFR not in cycle} in the next theorem.
 Let $n = mp$, where $m$ is an even positive integer and $p$ is an odd prime.
 Further, let $p \nmid y$ for all $y \in S$.
 Pal~\cite{Pal} proved that the eigenvalues of $\mathrm{Cay}({\mathbb{Z}}_n, S)$ satisfy the equation